 Extensions can be granted for Thesis, Capstone, and Dissertation projects to provide an additional term for students to complete their project.
-To apply for an extension at the Diploma or master's level, students must request the Extension Form from the Registrar's Office.
+To apply for an extension at the diploma or master's level, students must request the Extension Form from the Registrar's Office.
 The Extension request must be approved by the student's thesis/capstone advisor.
 If approved, students must register for the extension course for the term in which the extension has been granted.
 See tuition and fees section of the catalog for costs related to extensions.

-Students must apply for an extension each term subsequent to the term in which they were originally enrolled in Thesis/Capstone.
+Students must apply for an extension each term after the term in which they were originally enrolled in Thesis/Capstone.

 Doctor of Ministry students needing an extension for their Dissertation Project must receive approval from the Doctor of Ministry Committee to extend the dissertation project beyond one academic year.
-Approval of Dissertation Extension is good for up to one year (3 terms/2 semesters) and students are required to submit the registration form every term so the Registrar's Office can register for the student.
+Approval of Dissertation Extension is good for up to one year (3 terms/2 semesters) and students can register for their extension course in Populi.
 Doctor of Ministry students should consult the Doctor of Ministry Handbook for more information and to find the dissertation extension form.